rahim/dotfiles/README.md

 For background and information on how to set this up for your own dotfiles see [Sursolid's "Managing home dotfiles with git and github"](http://sursolid.com/managing-home-dotfiles-with-git-and-github) where this approach was shamelessly cribbed from.

-In summary: homeconfig is aliased to git, but with the respository data in `~/.homeconfig.git` rather than `~/.git` using a [git worktree](https://git-scm.com/docs/git-worktree)
+In summary: homeconfig is aliased to git, but with the respository data in `~/.homeconfig.git` rather than `~/.git` using a [git worktree](https://git-scm.com/docs/git-worktree).
+That's useful because calls to `git` in locations underneath the home folder don't traverse up the tree and start interacting with the dotfiles repository.

 ```
 alias homeconfig='git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME'